Back to glossary

 • Resolve any disputes or issues arising from the lease agreement promptly and fairly.

-Lessee Obligations
+Lessee obligations

 • Pay the lessor the agreed-upon lease payments within the specified timeframe.